Caribbean Princess accidents and incidents

 |04 January 2006||Crew / Passenger Deaths|

 (murder) On January 4, 2006, a 30-year-old male crew was found dead in his cabin.
-FBI investigated possible murder case, after the ship’s security found 2 packages with drugs (1 kg of heroin) stashed in the crew cabin.
-The man (of Portuguese origin) was working on the ship as waiter.
+FBI investigated a possible murder case after the ship’s security found 2 packages with drugs (1 kg of heroin) stashed in the crew cabin.
+The man (of Portuguese origin) was working on the ship as a waiter.

 |28 July 2005||Propulsion / Power Loss|

 On July 28, 2005, engine problems resulted in reduced cruising speed and itinerary changes – call port Princess Cays (Bahamas) was dropped.
 As compensation, all passengers received US$100 in onboard credit, and the Bahamas port taxes were refunded.